 Scoring Criteria Points Possible 1.
-Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 10 Points) 10 2.
+Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 10-15 Points) 10 15- 2.
 Is this the lead agency's highest priority project?
-(15 points) 15 3.
+(15 points) 15 2.
+List each receiving waterway associated with this project.
+If the receiving waterway is on the 303(d) list of impaired waters, identify the pollutant(s) for which it is listed.
+(2 points per waterway; 3 points if waterway is 303(d) listed, up to 12 points) 12 2.
 List the waterway(s) associated with this project, including applicable 303(d) listings.
-(2 points per 303(d) listing, up to 12 points) 12 4.
+(2 points per 303(d) listing, up to 12 points) 12- 3.
 List the pollutant(s) that would be addressed by the proposed project and the source(s) generating those pollutants.
-(2 points per pollutant, up to 16 points) 16 5.
-How effective will the proposed project be in dealing with the more visible forms of pollutants, such as a litter and debris? (up to 10 points) 10 6.
-What other BMP types were considered for this project?
+(2 points per pollutant and source, 3 points if the addressed pollutant is on the 303(d) list for any receiving waterways identified in Question 2, up to16 points) 16 How effective will the proposed project be in dealing with the more visible forms of pollutants, such as a litter and debris? (up to 10 points) 10 What other BMP types were considered for this project?
 Why was the proposed BMP chosen?
-(5 points) 5 7.
-Provide information on proposed BMP perfomance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 6 8.
-Project Readiness: following approval of funding, how long until the proposed BMP will be operational? (up to 6 points) Less than 4 Months (6 points) 4 - 8 months (4 points) 8 - 12 months (2 points) More than 12 months (1 point) 6 9.
-What is the methodology for measuring pollutant reduction before and after the BMP is implemented?
-How frequently will monitoring and performance assessment occur? (up to 10 points) 10 10.
-Provide an operations and maintenance plan for the lifespan of the proposed project.
-Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 5 points) 5 11. .
-Will the proposed project provide any benefits beyond water quality improvement (i.e., recreation, habitat, drainage) (up to 5 points) 5 100 12.
-BONUS : how many different Tier 1 type BMP's are currently installed within the local agency's jurisdiction, excluding BMP's funded by previous ECP grants.
-(1 point per BMP type, up to 5 points) 5 13.
-BONUS : are local matching funds in excess of the 25% minumum being proposed?
-If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) Note: overmatch bonus points can only be granted to projects whose match is entirely cash, no in-kind services.
-5 110
+(5 points) 5 6.
+Provide information on proposed BMP performance efficiency and/or effectiveness, including pollutant capture, storage capacity, flow capacity, etc. (up to 6 points) 6 7.
+Project Readiness: The project schedule will be reviewed by the evaluation committee to determine we the proposed BMP will be operational following the OCTA Board of Directors approval. (up to 6 points): following approval of funding, how long until the proposed BMP will be operational? (up to 6 points) Less than 4 Months (6 points) 4 - 8 months (4 points) 8 - 12 months (2 points) More than 12 months (1 point) hen 6 8.
+Secondary Attributes: Will the proposed project provide any benefits beyond water quality improvement (i.e., water use efficiency, public awareness, flooding control, recreation, habi sustainability)? (up to 5 points) 5 itat, What is the methodology for measuring pollutant reduction before and after the BMP is implemented?
+How frequently will monitoring and performance assessment occur? (up to 10 points) 10 Provide an operations and maintenance plan for the lifespan of the proposed project.
+Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 515 points) 5 15

+11. Will the proposed project provide any benefits beyond water quality improvement (i.e., recreation, habitat, drainage) (up to 5 points) 5 - rostoanon, nastan, aramago, (ap to o ponto) 100 11.
+BONUS : How many different Tier 1 type BMP's are currently installed within the local agency's jurisdiction, excluding BMP's funded by previous ECP grants.
+(1 point per BMP type, up to 5 points) 5 12.
+BONUS : Are local matching funds in excess of the 25% minimum being proposed?
+If yes, 5 at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) Note: overmatch bonus points can only be granted to projects whose match is entirely cash, no in-kind services.
+110